 If your flying machine has a combination engine analyzer/fuel totalizer such as the JPI EDM-800, that’s the best possible protection against a dumb mistake.
 For those with a reasonable idea of fuel burn but no totalizer, you can make intelligent estimates that will work nearly as well.

-At 150 knots cruise and perhaps 15 percent less during the first hour, I expect to fly about 127 nm in the first hour and another 465 nm during the remaining 3.1 hours for a total no-wind range of 593 nm (plus the aforementioned one hour reserve).
+At 150 knots cruise and perhaps 15% less during the first hour, I expect to fly about 127 nm in the first hour and another 465 nm during the remaining 3.1 hours for a total no-wind range of 593 nm (plus the aforementioned one-hour reserve).
 Also, remember that I’ve built in a deliberate three-gallon hedge, at least another 15 minutes of endurance.
 Add all that to the extra 2.5 gallons in my airplane’s strangely enlarged tanks, and there’s more like a “free” 30 minutes of additional reserve.

-Trying to pin down range precisely assumes you know your airplane fairly well, can count on a given true airspeed, and that you’ll be flying in smooth air with minimum turbulence.
-It also assumes the winds will be calm (almost never the case).
+Trying to pinn down range precisely assumes you know your airplane fairly well, can count on a given true airspeed, and that you’ll be flying in smooth air with minimum turbulence.
+It also assumes the winds will be calm (almost never the case)

-Donn’s rules were simple: reduce any forecast tailwind by a third and add 25 percent to any headwind.
-The most likely consequence of such a policy is that you’ll arrive at your destination a few minutes early and with more fuel than planned.
+Donn’s rules were simple: reduce any forecast tailwind by a third and add 25% to any headwind The most likely consequence of such a policy is that you’ll arrive at your destination a few minutes early and with more fuel than planned.
 Works for me.

 Another peripheral concern if you have two tanks is to make certain the selector works properly.
-If you run a tank dry, reach down to switch tanks, and find the selector refuses to move or comes off in your hand, you have a real problem.
+If you run a tank dry, reach down to switch tanks and find the selector refuses to move or comes off in your hand you have real problem.
 That’s one reason I always switch before any tank gets below about three gallons, providing me a 15-minute hedge to find someplace to park.

-After my experience in Florida—and a few others before it—I NEVER run a tank dry.
-I’m not a complete idiot (some parts are missing), but I’m fairly certain Murphy’s Law will have a tough time catching up with me and all the hedges I’ve built in to my fuel planning.
+After my experience in Florida — and a few other before it — I never run a tank dry.
+I’m not a complete idiot (some parts are missing), but I’m fairly certain Murphy’s Law will have a tough time catching up with me and all the hedges I’ve built into my fuel planning.